5 Tips for Slow Shutter Speed Photography

 3: Let the Timer Do the Work

 For some long exposure shots, "slow" might not properly describe how long you keep the shutter open.
-As we mentioned on the last page, you could want it locked open for hours!
+As we mentioned, you could want it locked open for hours!
 Without a specific length of time in mind, locking the shutter open with a shutter release and closing it again a few hours later will get the job done.
 But that technique isn't always ideal.
 What if you want to capture a very specific length of time, or want to tightly control the amount of motion blur created by moving objects within the shot?

 Easy answer: Let your camera do the work.
-Some cameras offer a shutter priority mode, which allows you to set a shutter time and have the camera automatically adjust aperture (which affects depth of field) to compensate.
-Choosing shutter priority and selecting a very slow shutter speed -- like 10 seconds or 30 seconds -- will allow you to capture a great deal of light and photograph some very cool motion blur.
+Some cameras offer a shutter priority mode, which allows you to set a shutter time and have the camera automatically adjust the aperture (which affects depth of field) to compensate.
+Choosing this camera setting and selecting a very slow shutter speed -- like 10 seconds or 30 seconds -- will allow you to capture a great deal of light and photograph some very cool motion blur.
 It's possible to set a slow shutter speed without using shutter priority mode, but you may have to adjust the aperture manually as well.

 Advertisement